Adrian-rospx/learning-log/README.md

 ---

+- Used Pygame to make a **Merge Sort and Quick Sort** algorithm animation - Mar-24

-- Began a C CLI calculator learning project - Mar-20
+- Began a C **CLI calculator** learning project - Mar-20

 - Linked list and dynamic array implementations in C - Mar-18